What We Do

 Programs and Services

-The Job Connection - The Job Connection serves individuals with with all types of disabilities and also supports their employers.
+The Job Connection - The Job Connection is a CARF-accredited program and serves individuals with with all types of disabilities and also supports their employers.
 The support provided is goal oriented, and based on a plan that the consumer generates.
 This plan (The Individual Habilitation Service Plan) is updated semi-annually and outlines how the consumer would like to see his or her career develop through identifying long-term and short-term goals.

 Businesses

-The Job Connection - The Job Connection serves individuals with with all types of disabilities and also supports their employers.
+The Job Connection - The Job Connection is a CARF-accredited program and serves individuals with with all types of disabilities and also supports their employers.
 The support provided is goal oriented, and based on a plan that the consumer generates.
 This plan (The Individual Habilitation Service Plan) is updated semi-annually and outlines how the consumer would like to see his or her career develop through identifying long-term and short-term goals.

 Businesses